halfpass25/Bootstrap-Form-Builder-PHP-MySQL-with-drag-drop/README.md

 Currently (2021-07-27) I'm collecting data and refining requirements, please feel free to comment about the whole idea ;)

-#What does it take to be done?
+#What does it take to be done